Meet the team

 Prior to that, she worked for various organisations in the arts sector in Hong Kong, including a governmental museum office, a charity and a statutory funding body.
 Agnes has a master's degree in Art History from University of Göttingen.

-Research Governance and Impact Team
+Research Governance and Culture Team

 • Offers advice on LSE’s Research Ethics Policy.